Neighbours: The Finale: Plot

-Susan takes a look around Ramsay Street, where all of the houses are up for sale.
-Inside, she and Karl go through the history book with Harold, who suggests she writes the introduction.
-Mike and Sam visit the street and meet Jane, who invites Mike to look inside the houses, where they reminisce about their history together.
-Toadie and Melanie confirm that they want Amy at their wedding, and Paul admits to Clive that he still loves his former wife, Terese Willis.
-Susan and Karl discuss the impending loss of their friends and neighbours, and she admits that she is unsure about writing the book's introduction.
-An inebriated Clive wonders if Mike is really back to see his daughter, and when he learns that Jane is showing Mike around the street, he heads over there.
-He sees Mike and Jane together and tries to fight Mike using a discarded lamp as a weapon.
-Mike disarms him and Harold separates them by spraying them with a hose.
-Clive admits to Harold, Karl and Des Clarke that he thinks he has had a nervous breakdown, while Jane talks things through with Susan, Terese and Melanie.
-Mike goes off with Paul and tells him that he is not there to come between anybody.
-Des turns up and says that he told Clive to give up as Jane is not interested in him anymore.
+Susan is shocked to see all the houses on Ramsay Street are up for sale.
+She and Karl go through the history book with Harold, who suggests she writes the introduction.
+Mike and Sam visit the street and meet Jane; they reminisce about their history together on a tour of the street.
+Paul admits to Clive that he still loves his former wife, Terese Willis.
+Susan and Karl discuss their neighbours leaving the street, and she admits her uncertainty about writing the book's introduction.
+Witnessing Jane and Mike on Ramsay Street, a drunken Clive tries to fight Mike using a lamp as a weapon.
+Harold separates them by spraying them with water.
+Clive claims to have suffered a nervous breakdown, and Mike tells Paul he is not trying to cause trouble.
+Des turns up and says that he told Clive to give up as Jane is not interested in him any more.
 Jane admits that she has thought about Mike a lot over the years, while Paul asks Mike what he wants.
-Later that evening, Levi, Freya Wozniak, Terese, Toadie, Yashvi Rebecchi, and Mackenzie Hargreaves help decorate the complex for the wedding.
-Des, Paul and Lucy Robinson pass through and Paul goes to speak with Terese.
-They start kissing, but Paul pulls away and leaves.
-The following day, Karl posts a video of him singing to the Ramsay Street Facebook page, which former residents Felicity Scully and Beth Brennan watch when they coincidentally meet.
+Paul and Terese kiss, but Paul leaves before Terese can tell him she and Glen Donnelly broke up.
+Karl posts a video to the Ramsay Street Facebook page, which former residents Felicity Scully and Beth Brennan watch when they coincidentally meet.
 Beth tells Felicity that Toadie is getting married.
-Back in Erinsborough, as everyone prepares for the wedding, Susan looks at photos from past weddings in the history book.
-Terese tells Lucy about her kiss with Paul and the fact she did not have a chance to tell him she broke up with Glen Donnelly.
+Back in Erinsborough, Terese tells Lucy about her kiss with Paul.
 Sam encourages her father to move on, like her mother has, after revealing that Jane is not attending the wedding.